Scott and Soren – 1 minute

 Mixed by weight, at a ratio of one part shiv, one part binder and three parts water*.
 1:1:3.
 Achieving a density of – 200kg per cubic metre, (200 grams per litre) and a Thermal resistivity – Lambda (λ) value, of 0.056 W/mK.

 Water* – volume can vary dependent on particle gradient, each batch is tested to ensure the mixture is neither to wet or to dry.

-Casting onto a traditional solid brick wall or masonry construction, U-value of 1.7 W/m2K, at a thickness of 100mm and applied with the quantified methodology for Plaster as well as Paper and paint.
+Casting onto a traditional solid brick wall or masonry construction, U-value of 1.7 W/m2K[Further information].
+At a thickness of 100mm and applied with the quantified methodology for Plaster as well as Paper and paint.
 The resulting U-value for the retrofitted wall can be calculated.
 U-value 0.3.[PENDING – table with varying masonry types and a variety of thickness added]

 Additionally, latent heat of condensation is energy released when water vapour condenses to form liquid droplets.
 An identical amount of calories (about 600 cal/g) is released in this process as was needed in the evaporation process. (gaining ~600 calories of energy for every gram of water at room temperature).
 The system surpasses the predicted performance.
 Tradical Thermo 1:1 Lambda (λ) value – 0.056.
 Neighbourhood Construction supported research Measuring Heat Flux In-situ Lambda (λ) value – 0.054.